RickofManc/vv-pizzas/README.md

 ##### Meta data

-To support the strategic aim 'Educate on the impact of burning fossil fuels on Climate Change', Meta data has been included within the website HTML head element to increase the traffic to this website.
+Meta data has been included within the website HTML head element to increase the traffic to the website.
 Furthermore the site page has been titled appropriately as another method of informing users of their location.

 ##### Redirection

 A '404 Not Found' page has been added to the website in the event of a failed link or page.
-This page kindly informs the user of the error and provides a button to navigate them back to VV Pizzas website.
+This page kindly informs the user of the error and provides a button to navigate them back to the homepage.

 ### Future Features